The Octopus might very well be among the smartest creatures underwater, and we’ve only just begun to understand them!

 National Geographic once filmed a 600-pound octopus squeezing through a tube with a diameter the size of a quarter!

-In recent years, marine biologists and aquariums worldwide have reported of impressive feats of skill and learning displayed by an octopus, leading us to re-evaluate our notion of these fantastic creatures.
+In recent years, marine biologists and aquariums worldwide have reported impressive feats of skill and learning displayed by octopi, leading us to re-evaluate our understanding of these fantastic creatures.

 And not least these past of a couple of weeks, with reports on octopuses taking photographs of divers, and an octopus trying to escape its tank at Seattle Aquarium.